Richard Schneirov

-Richard Schneirov (born 1948) is a professor of history and noted labor historian at Indiana State University.
+Richard Schneirov (born 1948) is a Professor Emeritus of history and noted labor historian at Indiana State University.

 Early life and education

 Schneirov attended Grinnell College from 1966 to 1968, where he helped found and lead that school's chapter of Students for a Democratic Society (SDS).
 He also started the underground newspaper "Pterodactyl."
 He transferred to the University of Illinois at Chicago, where he received a bachelor's degree in 1971.

 He obtained a master's degree in history in 1975 and a Ph.D. in history in 1984, both from Northern Illinois University.

 Career

 Schneirov was named a Fulbright Scholar after receiving his doctorate.
 During the 1985 to 1986 academic year, he lectured at the Institut Fur England und Amerikastudien at the University of Frankfurt in Frankfurt am Main, Germany.
 He returned to Germany in 2011, where he taught at Westfallische Wilhelms-Universitat in Muenster.

 In 1986, Schneirov won appointment as an adjunct professor at Ohio State University.

 In 1989, Schneirov was named an assistant professor at Indiana State University.
 He was promoted to associate professor in 1993, and made a full professor in 1999.

 In 2020 Schneirov entered "phased retirement" from Indiana State University.
-He will teach in the Fall of 2020 and 2021.